Lucian Rinaldo Burleigh: Preacher and Teacher

 There is a slippery quality to the life history of the fifth of the core siblings.
 Lucian can be described as conventional - he stays near home most of his life, is a farmer, a Baptist exhorter, and a temperance advocate.
 Yet he also had genuine Abolitionist credentials, a brief moment of romance (?) with Clara Barton, served as an officer of the Christian Union conference of 1840, and married into the Child family through his wife Elizabeth Morse Child, connecting him thus to David Lee Child and Lydia Maria Child.
 He is mistakenly listed as the author of his brother George's poem "Descent from the Cross" because Lucian was the person who read it aloud (in the language of the time, he "delivered" it).

 At the present moment. no letters from his later life have been uncovered, meaning his personal life and relationships with his parents, siblings, wife, and children are nearly impossible to discern.
 He and Elizabeth had six children.
 Their most significant progeny was the father's namesake son, lithographer L.R.
-Burleigh, but all six of the children lived to adulthood, and five had children of their own, making the descendants of Lucian one of the most prodigious lines.
+Burleigh, but all six of the children lived to adulthood, and five had children of their own, making the descendants of Lucian one of the most prodigious Burleigh lines.

 He started his professional life as a teacher, before going back to Plainfield - presumably to assist his sister Mary with elder care for their parents - and taking up farming full time.
 He combined his two professional identities in a valiant, though ultimately unsuccessful attempt to resuscitate the Plainfield Academy, which had fallen on hard times.
 He also made a trip to Wisconsin to boost a moral reform cause about the suppression of vice (code for anti-prostitution).